glemaitre/scikit-learn-common-test/doc/develop.rst

 Parameters and init
 -------------------
+# TODO: it seems that we have a tests regarding the type of allowed values.
+# TODO: Duplicated information with the section "Instantiation" above.

 As :class:`model_selection.GridSearchCV` uses `set_params` to apply parameter setting to estimators, it is essential that calling `set_params` has the same effect as setting parameters using the `__init__` method.